treee111/wahooMapsCreator/.github/CONTRIBUTING.md

 There is one python coding base for both Windows and for macOS.
 Differences between the different OS are the used programs.
 The folders in the repo have the following purposes:
-- common_download - all downloaded files are saved and extracted here
-- common_python - custom python files
+- `wahoo_mc` - custom python files
-- common_resources - config, json files
+- `wahoo_mc/resources` - config, json files
-- tooling - programs, scripts used by Windows and macOS
+- `wahoo_mc/tooling_win` - programs, scripts for Windows
-- tooling_win - programs, scripts for Windows
+- `tooling` - programs, scripts used by Windows and macOS to test and check the generated maps

+## User directory
+Files which are processed through the tool are stored in the user directory to be release-independent.
+The name of the directory is: `$user_directory/wahooMapsCreatorData` and has the follwing folders:
+- root - generated files are saved here
+- `_download` - all downloaded files are saved and extracted here
+- `_tiles` - intermediate files per tile are stored here

 ## Anaconda environment
 - /conda_env/gdal-user.yml is for creating Anaconda environment for users